-The post linked below is all about selfcare in the postparum period:
+The post linked below is all about self-care in the postpartum period:

 3. Gift Yourself with Time for Recovery

 Taking the time in the first 3-6 months for complete healing, dramatically decreases your chances of suffering from any negative lasting effects of pregnancy.
-Time to maximize that postpartum window!
+Time to maximise that postpartum window!

 Plus this is such a wonderful time in your life to soak up all those great baby snuggles and smells.
 Caring for your body and caring for your baby, are not mutually exclusive.

 4. Don’t Run (or Jump) before you Have Walked